aualbert/kino/docs/documentation.typ

   As seen above, a timeline is divided into blocks.
 Blocks become very useful when coordinating several animation variables.
 Any call to `animate` creates a new block, but a specific block can also be given as parameter.
 By default, a cut is inserted between each blocks, see @export.

-  Finally, when calling an animation primitive, it is possible to specify how variables are interpolated using the `animation` parameter, see @transitions for more details.
+  Finally, when calling an animation primitive, one can specify how variables are interpolated using the `animation` parameter, see @transitions for more details, and the duration of the animation, in seconds.

   #show-module(docs2)